 - Christmas was always full of loud voices and commotion everywhere – a drunken, rowdy event that created a glowing illusion of togetherness for me.

 - Booze was everywhere.
-It seemed to be the focal point for every event and every non-event.
+It was the focal point for every event and every non-event.

 My turning point came in the form of an ultimatum.

 Most people were surprised when I quit drinking.
 On the outside, I was just a hot-tempered party girl, looking for my next good time.
 I prided myself on my ability to keep up with the boys and carry on my family tradition.
 From my first drink, I was enamored with alcohol.
 It gave me the confidence and social skills that I was lacking, and it eased my anxiety.